Surgical management

 - lateral to biceps with single cortical screw in oblique hole

-- check fluoroscopy aain to avoid having plate too high
+- check fluoroscopy - avoid having plate too high

 - keep head out of varus to avoid cutout